PacktPublishing/Power-BI-for-Business-Professionals/README.md

 # Learning IPython for Interactive Computing and Data Visualization [Video]
-This is the code repository for [Learning IPython for Interactive Computing and Data Visualization [Video]](https://www.packtpub.com/big-data-and-business-intelligence/learning-ipython-interactive-computing-and-data-visualization-vid?utm_source=github&utm_medium=repository&utm_campaign=9781789805277), published by [Packt](https://www.packtpub.com/?utm_source=github).
+This is the code repository for [Power BI for Business Professionals [Video]](https://www.packtpub.com/data/power-bi-for-business-professionals-video), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the video course from start to finish.
 ## About the Video Course
-This course is a beginner-friendly guide to the Python data analysis platform.
-After an introduction to the Python language, IPython, and Jupyter Notebook, you will learn how to analyze and visualize data on real-world examples, how to create graphical user interfaces for image processing in Notebook, and how to perform fast numerical computations for scientific simulations with NumPy, Numba, Cython, and ipyparallel.
-By the end of this course, you will be able to perform in-depth analyses of all sorts of data.
+Make the most of Power BI and get the best possible outcomes from your business data by preparing effective data visualizations.
+Via thorough business analyses, make your processes efficient and result-oriented.

 <H2>What You Will Learn</H2>
 <DIV class=book-info-will-learn-text>
 <UL>
-<LI>Install Anaconda and code in Python in Jupyter Notebook
-<LI>Load and explore datasets interactively&nbsp;
-<LI>Perform complex data manipulations effectively with pandas
-<LI>Create engaging data visualizations with matplotlib and seaborn
-<LI>Simulate mathematical models with NumPy
-<LI>Visualize and process images interactively in Jupyter Notebook with scikit-image
-<LI>Accelerate your code with Numba, Cython, and IPython.parallel&nbsp;
-<LI>Extend the Notebook interface with HTML, JavaScript, and D3 </LI></UL></DIV>
+<LI>Importance of installing Power BI updates regularly to keep up with the rapid pace of change
+<LI>Import data from databases, spreadsheets, and other data sources like a professional data scientist
+<LI>Serve the needs of users, analysts, and colleagues with well-designed reports, dashboards, and mobile applications
+<LI>Deploy and publish with Power BI Service
+<LI>Steal a march on your competitors by customizing Power BI to provide unique data visualizations and unique insights
+<LI>Gain insights quickly by the effective use of custom data visualizations </LI></UL></DIV>

 ## Instructions and Navigation
 ### Assumed Knowledge
 To fully benefit from the coverage included in this course, you will need:<br/>
-Basics of Python
+Familiarity with Power BI would be an advantage
 ### Technical Requirements
 This course has the following software requirements:<br/>
-Python 3.x
-Jupyter Notebook
+<UL><LI>Power BI Desktop is only available on Windows
+<LI>Virtually all modern graphical browsers such as Firefox and Chrome are suitable for use with the Power BI Service
+  <LI>R (Microsoft R Client and RStudio recommended)</LI></UL>

 ## Related Products
-* [Beginning Data Science with Python and Jupyter [eLearning]](https://www.packtpub.com/big-data-and-business-intelligence/beginning-data-science-python-and-jupyter-elearning?utm_source=github&utm_medium=repository&utm_campaign=9781789532449)

-* [Building Web Applications with TypeScript, Angular and React [eLearning]](https://www.packtpub.com/web-development/building-web-applications-typescript-angular-and-react-elearning?utm_source=github&utm_medium=repository&utm_campaign=9781789340334)

-* [Building Predictive Models with Machine Learning and Python [Video]](https://www.packtpub.com/big-data-and-business-intelligence/building-predictive-models-machine-learning-and-python-video?utm_source=github&utm_medium=repository&utm_campaign=9781789132113)
+* [Power BI Masterclass - Beginners to Advanced [Video]](https://www.packtpub.com/big-data-and-business-intelligence/power-bi-masterclass-beginners-advanced-video)

+* [Power BI Masterclass - Your Future in Data Analytics [Video]](https://www.packtpub.com/big-data-and-business-intelligence/power-bi-masterclass-your-future-data-analytics-video)

+* [Microsoft Power BI Online [Video]](https://www.packtpub.com/big-data-and-business-intelligence/microsoft-power-bi-online-video)